Bob's hometown celebrates his 73rd birthday with a film festival, singer-songwriter contest, photo exhibit and Bobby Zimmerman bus tour.

 This street fair in St. Paul's Highland Park neighborhood includes an arts fair, music, carnival rides, wiener-dog races, a strongman competition and food.

-At the lakefront Henry Maier Festival Park, there's cannoli-eating and pizza-making contests, celebrity chefs, a bocce ball tournament, parades at 5:30 p.m.
-Saturday and Sunday and music and dance on six stages and an opera tent.
+At the lakefront Henry Maier Festival Park, there's cannoli-eating and pizza-making contests, celebrity chefs, a bocce ball tournament, parades at 5 p.m.
+Saturday and Sunday, nightly fireworks and music and dance on five stages and an opera tent.

 The festival in this St. Croix River town features historical pontoon-boat tours, vintage baseball, lumberjack demonstrations, a fishing contest, music and a parade.